The Automated Sentencing Order Program (ASOP) is another technology used to streamline

 criminal justice.
-The Court, in cooperation with the Administrative
+The Superior Court, in cooperation with the Administrative

-Office of the Courts, has implemented a GUI Windows-based Automated
+Office of the Courts, implemented a statewide windows-based sentencing program on March 27, 2000.

-implementation stage began in Delaware's Kent and Sussex Counties
+implementation stage began in Kent and Sussex Counties

-and became statewide with the addition of the New Castle County
+and became statewide with the addition of New Castle County

 Superior Court in January 2000.